The Benefits of Estrogen in Your Diet

 Sleeping for less than 6 hours reduces the production of estrogen and thusly, your libido.

 3. Use supplements

 Supplements should only be taken under medical supervision.
 They’re made of protein and herbs that help produce estrogen, as well as other feminine hormones.
 They should be your last option.

 You’ll see that it’s not complicated.
-Surely, you have fruit, vegetables, and grains in your kitchen already.
-Add in a little soy and dried fruit.
-Sleep eight hours and set aside time to exercise.
-They’re simple but necessary steps for your health.
+Surely you have fruits, vegetables, and grains in your daily pantry; add soy and nuts.
+Get 8 hours of sleep and make time to exercise.